-West Tennessee Legal Services has given free legal help to people in need for more than twenty years.
+West Tennessee Legal Services has given free legal help to people in need for more than forty years.
 We are a nonprofit law firm representing people who live in seventeen counties in West Tennessee.
 Since our clients pay no legal fees, we exist because of funding from grants through private foundations, government contracts, and individual donations.

 Because funding is very limited, we can only take the most critical cases.
 Each year we ask people in the community to tell us what kind of cases they think are most important.
 This is how we set our priorities and decide which cases we can take.